Royal Cache: Usage

 The tomb is thought to have initially been the last resting place of High Priest of Amun Pinedjem II, his wife Nesikhons, and other close family members.
-Pinudjem II died around 969 BCE, in a time of decline of the Egyptian kingdom, during which mummies from former dynasties were vulnerable to grave robbery.
+Pinedjem II died around 969 BCE, in a time of decline of the Egyptian kingdom, during which mummies from former dynasties were vulnerable to grave robbery.
 During Ramesses IX's reign, he had teams that went out and inspected the tombs of pharaohs.
 If it were discovered that repairs to the tomb or the mummy were needed, arrangements would be made to make the necessary repairs.
 The tombs that were inspected were found untouched at that time.

 During Herihor's reign, however, some tombs and mummies were found to be in need of what they called "renewing the burial places".
 The tombs of Ramesses I, Seti I, and Ramesses II required "renewing" after pillaging, and this led to the royal mummies being moved to this tomb to protect them, with each coffin given dockets stating when they were moved and where they were reburied; some of the mummies had been moved multiple times before they were placed here.
+The mummies in need of "renewing" would be re-wrapped in linen and a linen docket would be added in order to keep accurate records of the mummies who were kept in the cache.

 It was initially believed that this tomb originally belonged to an Eighteenth Dynasty queen who was found buried here.
 However, mummies were cached here in the Twenty-first Dynasty and the Eighteenth Dynasty queen was found at or near the entrance of the tomb, suggesting that she was placed in it last, which would indicate that this was not her tomb.
 If this was her tomb she would have been placed at the far, or back, end of the tomb.
 When the last of the mummies were placed in TT320, it seemed that the opening was naturally covered with sand and possibly other debris such as rocks, rendering it difficult to find.
+This aided in the purpose of moving the mummies into the TT320, the hidden aspect of the tomb was the reasoning behind choosing it as the resting place for many mummies in hopes to avoid additional grave robberies.